sanavalos/DevHouse/README.md

 ## About The Project

-This project is a responsive React to make Henry's community more united.
-We are here to give you the opportunity to get around with more students or people graduated from the bootcamp.
+This project is a responsive React to make Devs community more united.
+We are here to give you the opportunity to get around with more students or professionals.

 ### Built With